eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/024-tasks/096-viewing_type_hierarchies.md

  2. If a type was previously selected in the editor or outline views, it will be entered in the type field.
 If a type was not selected, begin typing the string of the required type/method to filter the results.
 You may use wild cards or CamelCase notation (e.g. DTB for DateTextBox).
  3. Select the required type and click **OK**.

-Directly from the editor or PHP Explorer:
+Directly from the editor or Project Explorer:

- 1. Select a type in the editor or PHP Explorer.
+ 1. Select a type in the editor or Project Explorer.
  2. Press **F4**.

 <!--note-start-->